Icinga/icinga2/doc/6-distributed-monitoring.md

 Two different modes are available for synchronizing the host/service object's configuration between nodes and for executing checks:

-* [Top down](6-distributed-monitoring.md#distributed-monitoring-top-down): This mode sends the configuration and commands from the master to the child zones.
+The preferred mode is the [top down](6-distributed-monitoring.md#distributed-monitoring-top-down) approach.
-* [Bottom up](6-distributed-monitoring.md#distributed-monitoring-bottom-up): This mode leaves the configuration on the child nodes and requires an import on the parent nodes.
+This mode sends the configuration and commands from the master to the child zones.

-The next sections describe the differences and how to set up the two modes.
+The [bottom up](6-distributed-monitoring.md#distributed-monitoring-bottom-up) has been **deprecated in v2.6 and will be removed in future releases**.
-Read them carefully before you decide on one of the two options -- do not mix them, as this will make things unnecessarily complicated.
+This mode leaves the configuration files on the child nodes and requires an import on the parent nodes.

 **Note**: Check results are always sent from the child nodes to the parent nodes.
 This happens automatically and is ensured by the cluster protocol.